 Ingredients for cashew chicken

-You can get the complete list of ingredients and measurements for oven-baked cashew chicken on the printable recipe card at the end of this post.
+You can get the complete list of ingredients and full instructions for making oven-baked cashew chicken on the printable recipe card at the end of this post.

 For the vegetables I’ve used broccoli, green beans, snowpeas and mushrooms, but chopped green pepper and baby corn would work just as well.
-Just keep to more or less the same ratio of meat to veggies.
-You need twice as much protein as vegetables by weight.
+You should allow at least 1 cup of chopped vegetables per person.

 Cashew nuts (not in picture) – use unsalted nuts or you might find the dish is over salty.

 Cashew Chicken Sauce ingredients